Sergio Canavero: Monkey

 In January 2016, Canavero and his team issued a press release wherein they claimed to have performed a successful head transplant on a monkey who supposedly survived the procedure without any neurological injury and was kept alive for 20 hours.
 However, the spinal cord was not re-joined and the monkey was unconscious throughout.
 The release also claimed that they were experimenting on human cadavers prior to their scheduled human head transplant around Christmas 2017.

 The claims were widely criticized and dismissed.
 Arthur Caplan, a bioethicist, criticized their press releases prior to publishing in peer-reviewed journals and remarked it to be "science through public relations".
 Thomas Cochrane, a neurologist at Harvard Medical School's Centre for Bioethics, also criticized the press release for generating unwarranted excitement and commented that the operation was majorly about "publicity rather than the production of good science".

 Human

 In 2017, Canavero and colleagues performed a rehearsal human head transplant on two cadavers at Harbin Medical University.

 Writing in The Guardian in 2017, neuroscientist Dean Burnett noted that head transplantation procedures present challenges that are beyond the ability of currently known science and that Canavero has "offered no feasible explanation or science for his claims to be able to overcome these hurdles".
-Caplan has dismissed Canavero's claims, writing: "Head transplants are fake news.
+Regarding Canavero's work, Caplan wrote: "Head transplants are fake news.
 Those who promote such claims and who would subject any human being to unproven cruel surgery merit not headlines but only contempt and condemnation."